itzahsannn/Project-Chess/README.md

 ## Acknowledgments
 Thanks to devs of SFML for creating this amazing Library.
-Special thanks to my partner @Sheraz_Malik for contributing in this Project.
+Special thanks to my project partner Sheraz Malik - https://github.com/sheraz-El for contributing in this Project.

 #### **Immerse yourself in the strategic depth and thrilling challenge of our Chess game.
 Enjoy every move!**